Critically Endangered Turtles That Might Disappear Forever

 Heosemys grandis (Giant Asian Pond Turtle)

-As an Amazon Associate, I earn from qualifying purchases.
-Heosemys grandis, commonly known as the Giant Asian Pond Turtle, is one of the largest freshwater turtles native to Southeast Asia.
-Recognized for its impressive size and distinctive shell, this species plays a vital role in its ecosystem but faces threats from habitat loss and over-exploitation….
+Want to read this without the ads?
+I'll email you the full article, free, to keep.
+Email me this article Heosemys grandis, commonly known as the Giant Asian Pond Turtle, is one of the largest freshwater turtles native to Southeast Asia.
+Recognized for its impressive size and distinctive shell, this species plays a vital role…

 -